gccloudone/aurora/content/en/vision.en.md

 ### Needs

-There are five key benefits of using Auror.pilcrow
+There are five key benefits of using Auror.a

 1. **Self-service solutions**
 Enable solution builders to have more autonomy over their solutions and enforce the self-serve model with appropriate guardrails.